Powerbox Editors in Odoo 18

 Creating a Custom Powerbox Plugin

-Build a complete Powerbox plugin that adds a "Document" command to the Knowledge editor.
-This example demonstrates the full implementation pattern.
+Let's create a plugin that adds a "Document" command to the Knowledge editor.
+When users type /document, the plugin injects a predefined template into the article.

-Create a new JavaScript file in your module's static folder:
+Create a JavaScript file in your module's static folder:

 /** @odoo-module **/